 St Mary's has a whole school reward system of house points.
-There are four different house teams-Mark (red), John (green), Matthew (blue) and Luke (yellow).
+There are four different house teams-Tana (red), Mara (green), Molo (blue) and Yala (yellow).
 House points are awarded and then physically represented using plastic tokens and are collected and displayed visually at the front of the school.
 Each term, the winning house is announced at a special praise assembly.
-The winning house at the end of each term gets a teat such as a visit to the ice cream parlour that we set up in school.
+The winning house will display their ribbons on the house trophy.